bion33/Kronos/README.md

 ## SCRIPT INTERNET USAGE

 The following is a description of the internet usage by this script.
 This script will NOT provide accurate or reliable data without internet access, and is generally useless without it.

-There is a delay of one second between every call made to be safely within the API-limits imposed by NS.
+There is a delay of at least one second (with the exception of the timer when its status is "Checking triggers", in that case it is at least 0.6 seconds) between every call made to be safely within the API-limits imposed by NS.
 Depending on the selected options, the following may be downloaded from the NS API by Kronos:

 -kronos, -detag, -ops
 * Regions tagged "invader"